d12frosted/elpa-mirror/stable-melpa/org-change-readme.txt

-This package provides a minor mode for annotating changes in org-mode files, by defining a new type of link, the change: link.
-Using the functions org-change-add, org-change-delete, and org-change-replace, you can mark text as constitution an addiion, deletion, or replacement to the text.
-These functions are bound by default to C-` a, C-` d, and C-` r.
-Functions org-change-accept and org-change-reject can be used to replace the change: link with the new and old text, respectively.
-These are bound to C-` o and C-` x.
+org-change is a minor mode to annotate changes in org-mode files by defining a "change" link type that hides old text and shows new text.
+Mark additions to the text with org-change-add (C-` a), deletions with org-change-delete (C-` d), and replacements with org-change-replace (C-` r).
+Accept or reject changes with org-change-accept (C-` k) and org-change-reject (C-` x).
+LaTeX and HTML export are available.
 To change key bindings and other settings, run M-x customize-group RET org-change.
-When exporting to LaTeX, changes are rendered using the "changes" package.
-See the package URL for more documentation.
+More information at the package URL.